Smart sensors could revolutionize concussion rehab

 Summary

-This study tests whether wearable sensors that give real-time feedback during physical therapy can help people with mild traumatic brain injury (concussion) recover balance and movement better than standard therapy.
-Researchers will enroll 100 adults aged 18-60 who are still having symptoms 2 weeks to 6 months after their injury.
-Participants will do balance and walking exercises with or without the sensor feedback, and the team will track which concussion subtypes benefit most.
+This study tests whether wearable sensors that give real-time feedback during physical therapy can help people with mild traumatic brain injury recover balance and movement better than standard therapy.
+About 100 adults aged 18-60 who are still having symptoms 2 weeks to 6 months after their injury will take part.
+The goal is to find which concussion subtypes benefit most and improve treatment guidelines.

 Get updates